Seeing your dog in pain is never easy, and of course, you want to do whatever you can to bring them relief as soon as possible.

 Some of the most common over-the-counter pain medications for humans – like aspirin, ibuprofen, and naproxen – are called NSAIDs (non-steroidal anti-inflammatory drugs).
 These NSAIDs work by inhibiting an enzyme called cyclooxygenase, which produces hormone-like substances called prostaglandins that promote pain, inflammation, and fever.

 But since prostaglandins also have many other important functions in the body, inhibiting them can cause serious issues for your dog’s health.

 Here are some common human pain relievers and how they can be harmful to your dog:

-- Aspirin or baby aspirin – While it’s true veterinarians may prescribe aspirin or baby aspirin to dogs for short term-pain relief, these should never be a long-term solution.
-Aspirin given to dogs for long periods of time poses a serious risk of kidney damage or internal bleeding.
+- Aspirin or baby aspirin – While it’s true veterinarians may prescribe aspirin or baby aspirin to dogs for short-term pain relief, these should never be a long-term solution.
+Aspirin given to dogs for long periods poses a serious risk of kidney damage or internal bleeding.
 If your veterinarian does prescribe aspirin, be sure to strictly follow all instructions and dosage recommendations.
-It can also be easier on your dog’s stomach to make sure the aspirin is coated, and to give it with food.
+It can also be easier on your dog’s stomach to make sure the aspirin is coated and to give it with food.